antoinepirlot/Satunes/README-en.md

 4) Click on the file MP3-Player_vx.y.z.apk (A file will be downloaded on your device).
 5) Once the file is downaloded, open it.
 6) Allow the unknwon application installation (It's required as the app is not deployed on the Play Store).
-7) Install the app (you'll maybe startInstalle l'application (it is likely that you will have to start step 5 again).
+7) Install the app (it is likely that you will have to start step 5 again).
 9) I recommand you to deactvate unknown app installation for the app from where you install the app.
 10) Enjoy you music freely and passion :D